ideas-productivity/ideas-productivity.github.io/activities/ideas-classic/index.md

 {% 	include media-img.html
 	  source = "ideas-classic/IDEAS-broader-DOE-context.jpg"
-		caption = "IDEAS-Classic in the broader DOE context"
 %}

 The IDEAS Project is composed of an interdisciplinary multi-institutional team (ANL, LANL, LBNL, LLNL, ORNL, PNNL, SNL, Colorado School of Mines) and leverages a broad set of relationships within the Department of Energy and the broader community.